More Blog Posts

 TABLE OF CONTENTS

-10DLC is a 10-digit long code that allows businesses to send text messages to customers from a local number, rather than by a short code or toll-free number.
-These local SMS numbers are approved by U.S. mobile carriers and allow businesses to register for permanent local numbers with area codes that are recognizable to customers.
+10DLC is a 10-digit long code that allows businesses to send text messages to customers from a local number that they recognize, rather than by a short code or toll-free number.

 Since 10DLC texts are sent “application to person,” or A2P (meaning they’re sent from messaging software), they’re great for sending mass texts that feel personal and relevant rather than spammy.